Cielo24/Docs/api/source/job_control/add_custom_guideline.rst

 make a GET request and specify the URL in the **guidelines_url** parameter.
 (you do not need to specify **is_html** as false)

-To add media rom a local file, make a POST request,
-Do NOT specify the **guidelines_url** parameter in the request URL.
+To add media from a local file, make a POST request, Do NOT specify the **guidelines_url** parameter in the request URL.
 The media should be uploaded with a multipart/form content type where the file is uploaded to form-field input **file**